openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4b.rst

       Networking service does not provide layer-3 services such as routing.

 #.
-Configure the ML2 plug-in.
+Configure the ML2 plug-in and Linux bridge agent.
 Edit the
    :file:`/etc/neutron/plugins/ml2/ml2_conf.ini` file:

    .. code-block:: ini